CheckPointSW/ShowPolicyPackage/README.md

 • [--query-limit limit] (Optional): The objects query limit.
 No more than that many results will be returned.
 Minimum value is 1, maximum value is 500.
 Default value is 10.

+• [--show-access-policy (true|false)] (Optional): Indicates whether to show access policy as part of policy package.
+Default value is True.

+• [--show-threat-policy (true|false)] (Optional): Indicates whether to show threat policy as part of policy package.
+Default value is True.

+• [--show-nat-policy (true|false)] (Optional): Indicates whether to show nat policy as part of policy package.
+Default value is True.

 Use "--version" option to print the version of the tool

 Use "-h" option in order to see the full list of options to configure the tool